Interior Door Replacement in Warsaw — Old Door Removal and New Door Fitting

 Can I change the opening direction when replacing?

-Yes, that is one of the advantages of a full replacement.
-If the layout allows, the technician will set the frame for the new direction.
+Yes, that is one of the benefits of a full replacement.
+If the layout allows it, the technician will set the frame for the new opening direction.

 Do you offer a warranty?

 Yes, on the installation work.
-If the frame twists or the leaf starts catching, we will come back and fix it free of charge.
-The door itself carries the manufacturer’s warranty.
+If the frame twists or the leaf starts catching, we will come back and sort it out free of charge.
+The door itself is covered by the manufacturer’s warranty.

 Who does the work and what guarantees we offer

-Door replacements are carried out by tradespeople with hands-on experience in joinery and finishing — people who understand what old openings look like in Polish buildings from different eras.
-We cover all of Warsaw and the surrounding suburbs.
-We arrive with a full tool kit: breaker, mitre saw, hinge router, spirit level, chisels.
-The technician stays in touch after the job — if a month later the foam shrinks and a gap appears, we will come back and adjust.
-To book a replacement, call or message us — we typically respond within an hour.
+Door replacements are done by tradespeople with real experience in joinery and finishing — people who know what old openings look like in Polish buildings from different periods.
+We work across all of Warsaw and the nearby suburbs.
+We come with a full set of tools: breaker, mitre saw, hinge router, spirit level, chisels.
+The technician stays available after the job — if a month later the foam settles and a gap shows up, we will return and adjust it.
+To book a replacement, call or message us — we usually reply within an hour.